Srugim: Reviews

 Jeffrey Woolf, a Bar-Ilan University expert on Orthodox Jewish portrayals in the media, explains why this series has become popular not only with the secular "TV-watching" community, but also with many members of modern orthodoxy:

-It's really the first time that the religious-Zionist community has been represented in a non-stereotyped way on television....
+It's really the first time that the religious community has been represented in a non-stereotyped way on television....
 Religious characters are usually cartoon-like in their superficiality, either because of malice or because of ignorance....

 He claims that the show is important for both the religious and secular elements, because while many of the modern orthodox viewers can finally see characters with whom they identify, it offers secular viewers access to "an entire [religious] world that is normally inaccessible”.

 A number of writers note that the phenomenon of a growing number of Jewish singles in the religious community is one factor in the show's popularity, because it is unprecedented in Jewish history, where marriages between religiously observant men and women traditionally occurred while both partners were young.
 Many reasons contribute to this change, including the financial ability of women to live on their own, rather than under the "protection" of their husband, but whatever the reasons, this change has created many new questions and challenges in their lives.

 Yair Rosenberg writes in the Jewish Review of Books that the program has become an "Israeli pop culture phenomenon."
 However, while he agrees that the show has become extremely popular among members of both the religious and non-religious communities, there have been some detractors, including Rabbi Shlomo Aviner:

-One prominent Religious Zionist rabbi went so far as to place the show under a religious ban, citing the questionable conduct of various dati characters on the show.
+One prominent rabbi went so far as to place the show under a religious ban, citing the questionable conduct of various dati characters on the show.
 "There is bad language and licentiousness.
 It is not enough to be 'shomer negiah' [to observe the prohibition against touching someone of the opposite sex], and this is also not always followed [on the show]—one needs purity and modesty," he wrote.

 The Jewish Week wrote that the show "is attracting a growing audience here in the States," and it is being discussed in many forums, including Facebook.